joshmoore/swat4hcls-2023--export-idr/paper/paper.md

 # Results

-As an exploratory hackathon, much of the time was spent
+As an exploratory hackathon, much of the time was spent on explaining each of the projects -- LinkML, Bioschemas, and IDR -- to one another.
+Once a common understanding was achieved, it was decided that a LinkML model for the Bioschemas metadata was not a viable.
-* Learning

 * Automatic generation of a schema from OME.xml
 * No Bioschemas LinkML
 * Explored the use of mappings